kloud-cli/kloud-cli/README.md

 # KLOUD-CLI

-A lightweight pure Python3 CLI that supports public clouds in a simple and agnostic way
+A lightweight CLI that supports public clouds in a simple and agnostic way.
+We proudly leverage the [apache-libcloud](https://github.com/apache/libcloud) project under the covers to help mask the competing complexities of vendor specifc API's.

 ## vocabulary